Phuong39/cf/README_EN.md

 ## Warning

 * This tool can only be used in legal scenarios and is strictly forbidden to be used in illegal scenarios.
-* The risks involved in this tool are the responsibility of the tenant and not the cloud service providers.
+* The risks involved in this tool are the responsibility of the tenant and not the cloud providers.

 ## More